12 Essential Tips for People starting a Career in Data Science

 4. Join a peer group

-Now that you know that which role you want to opt for and are getting prepared for it, the next important thing for you to do would be to join a peer group.
+Now that you know which role you want to opt for and are getting prepared for it, the next important thing for you to do would be to join a peer group.
 Why is this important?
 This is because a peer group keeps you motivated.
 Taking up a new field may seem a bit daunting when you do it alone, but when you have friends who are alongside you, the task seems a bit easier.

 The most preferable way to be in a peer group is to have a group of people you can physically interact with.
-Otherwise you can either have a bunch of people over the internet who share similar goals, such as joining a Massive online course and interacting with the batch mates.
+Otherwise, you can either have a bunch of people over the internet who share similar goals, such as joining a Massive online course and interacting with the batch mates.

 Even if you don’t have this kind of peer group, you can still have a meaningful technical discussion over the internet.
-There are online forums which give you this kind of environment.
+There are online forums that give you this kind of environment.
 I will list a few of them:

 While undergoing courses and training, you should focus on the practical applications of things you are learning.
-This would help you not only understand the concept but also give you a deeper sense on how it would be applied in reality.
+This would help you not only understand the concept but also give you a deeper sense of how it would be applied in reality.